nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

+---

+title: "The new Nim channels implementation for ORC"
+author: xflywind
+excerpt: "The new channels library is efficient and safe to use"

+---

 # The new Nim channels implementation for ORC

 Version 1.4 ships with the so-called ORC memory management algorithm.
 ORC is the existing ARC algorithm (first shipped in version 1.2) plus a cycle collector.
 The Nim devel branch also introduces a new module called `std/isolation`.
 With it we can pass `isolated` data to threads safely and easily.
 It prevents data races at compile time.
 Recently `std/channels` is merged to the devel branch which is designed for ORC.
 It combines `isolated` data and `channels` and is efficient and safe to use.